Skip to main content

 caution

-In order for this API endpoint to work as intended, it must first be added to the 'Backend list' section (which is a 'whitelist' of backend hosts that KurocoEdge can use).
-It is important to enter it using the correct format, and not include 'http://' or 'https://' before the rest of the URL.
+In order for this API endpoint to work as intended, it must first be added to the Backend list section (which is a 'whitelist' of backend hosts that can be used by KurocoEdge).
+It is important to enter it using the correct format, and not include http:// or https:// at the start of the URL.

 In this tutorial, we will use the sample API jsonplaceholder.typicode.com, which is a free online API that provides dummy JSON data.

-API Endpoint Should be an Object
+API endpoint should be an object

 An important point to note is that many API endpoints will return an array of objects.
-A basic requirement of API Variables is that the API response must be an object at the root level.
+A basic requirement of API variables is that the API response must be an object at the root level.

 caution